yugabyte/yugabyte-db/docs/content/latest/deploy/_index.md

 title: Deploy
 linkTitle: Deploy
 description: Deploy YugaByte DB
-headcontent: You can deploy YugaByte DB to any public cloud or private datacenter of your choice using either the open source CE or using the commercial EE.
+headcontent: You can deploy YugaByte DB to any public cloud or private datacenter of your choice using either the open source edition or the Enterprise Edition.
 image: /images/section_icons/index/deploy.png
 aliases:
   - /deploy/